iolevel/wpdotnet-sdk/docs/configuration.md

 # Configuration

-The WpDotNet application configuration is performed using
+WpDotNet configuration respects the ASP.NET Core fundamentals:

 - ASP.NET Core configuration providers and settings files, such as `appsettings.json`
-- Registering options in the `ConfigureServices` startup method.
+- Specifying options programically in your startup method.

 Read more about the [configuration on docs.microsoft.com](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/).